 | October, 2023 | I Run

 I run, I am a runner.
-I found this out today and have also known it about myself.
+I found this out today and have also known it about myself for a very long time.
 I love the feeling of my feet on the ground and the roll moving forward, the next move, step, breath and glance.
 Around the corner, in that tree, the other end of the road.
 The next show, the next adventure, the next project.
 Running no matter how fast or slow is freedom on my own feet, my shoes know where to go.
 I’ll always be a runner.
 This sitting life is misery.

 | August, 2023 | I’m always thinking about yoga

 Really, I am.
 Always thinking about yoga.
 You could be too and don’t even know that you’re thinking about yoga.
 Anyway, here’s what’s on my mind.
 This morning I taught an early morning Classic 84 class and there were three of us total with about 100 road miles in between.
-We could all see each other and created a community of discussion and movement actively for about 75 minutes and then with an ebb for hours.
-This is not the same as when we are together in the same physical space.
+We could all see each other and created a community of discussion and movement actively for about 75 minutes and then ebbing for hours.
+This is not the same as when we are together in a physical space.
 Being separate physically is not void of connection as we may have thought.
 We are in fact live and together with a familiarity and respect that allows us to form a practice group.
-It cannot be replicated and repeated, it is live connection.
+It cannot be replicated and repeated as it is live connection.